SamSverko/SamSverko/README.md

 ### About me

+💪 Working towards becoming a full-stack developer.

-🔭 I'm currently working on [Flatbread](https://github.com/SamSverko/flatbread).
+🔭 Currently working on [Flatbread](https://github.com/SamSverko/flatbread).
 A side-project to digitize my never-ending pile of recipes.

-🌱 I’m currently learning React, Hasura (GraphQL and PostgreSQL), and Docker.
+🌱 Learning React, Hasura (GraphQL and PostgreSQL), and Docker.

 ---